ruv/easyforth/index.markdown

       apple-x @ apple-y @ draw-black ;

 `draw-snake` loops through each cell in the snake arrays, drawing a black pixel for each one.
-After that it draws a white pixel at an offset of `length`.
+After that it draws a white pixel at an index equal to `length`.
 The last part of the tail is at `length - 1` into the array so `length` holds the previous last tail segment.